Home

 Information on Dosing of Supplements: Please see the Dosing section of this web site.

-If you and your child’s qualified healthcare provider agree that it is appropriate for your child to receive the nutritional supplements used in our research, you may order these supplements at a significant discount, by the Internet or by telephone, from our affiliate eVitamins.com.
-(Please see their web site for the number for telephone orders.)
+If you and your child’s qualified healthcare provider agree that it is appropriate for your child to receive the nutritional supplements used in our research, you may order these supplements directly from JR Carlson Laboratories (Dr. Linday has no financial affiliation with Carlson Laboratories).

-We suggest starting with ONE bottle of EACH of the following (approximately a two-month supply for one child); CLICK THE NAME of the supplement for additional information at eVitamins.com:
+We suggest starting with ONE bottle of EACH of the following:

-CARLSON’S LEMON-FLAVORED COD LIVER OIL (manufactured in Norway); one small bottle (8.4 fl. oz. or 250 ml), and
+CARLSON’S LEMON-FLAVORED COD LIVER OIL (manufactured in Norway); one small bottle (8.4 fl. oz. or 250 ml)

-NEW: CARLSON FOR KIDS (formerly Carlson's Scooter Rabbit) chewable vitamins and minerals.
-The amount of pre-formed vitamin A has been decreased (see Dosing).
+CARLSON FOR KIDS (formerly Carlson's Scooter Rabbit) chewable vitamins and minerals.
+The amount of pre-formed vitamin A has been decreased (see below).
 The tablets are still scored, making it easy to break them in half.
 One small bottle (60 tablets).

 Nordic Naturals® is another company with flavored, liquid, Norwegian cod liver oil that meets the strict purity standards needed for young children.
-However, until now, most of their cod liver oils have had very little vitamin D. Nordic Naturals now has a new product, Artic-D Cod Liver Oil with Vitamin D, that contains the same amount of vitamin D as the cod liver oil used in our research.
-Further information is available at their web site.
+However, most of their cod liver oils have very little vitamin D. However, they now have a new product that has 2.5 times the amount of vitamin D per teaspoon compared to the preparation we used in our research.
+Please discuss the dosing of Nordic Naturals preparations with your child's qualified health care provider.

 Purity:

-The European Community has lowered the tolerable weekly intake (TWI) of dioxins and dioxin-like PCBs (polychlorinated biphenyls) to 14 pg (picograms) of World Health Organisation (WHO)-toxic equivalent (TEQ)/kg (kilogram) of body weight.
+The European Community has lowered the tolerable weekly intake (TWI) of dioxins and dioxin-like PCBs (polychlorinated biphenyls) to 14 pg (picograms) of World Health Organization (WHO)-toxic equivalent (TEQ)/kg (kilogram) of body weight.
 This calculates to 2 pg WHO-TEQ/kg/day.
-The title of the full report is "Commission Recommendation 2002/201/EC."
+The title the report is "Commission Recommendation."
 To access this report, you will need Adobe Reader, a free software download; go to www.adobe.com and click on "Get Adobe Reader."

 Recent studies have found that over-the-counter fish oil preparations have negligible levels of PCBs (polychlorinated biphenyls) and dioxins, as well as undetectable to negligible amounts of mercury.
 This is good news for adults, since the standards are based on body weight.